Home » Early History » Cherbury Camp

 Cherbury Camp is an Iron Age fort 1 mile north of Charney Bassett and within the current parish boundary.
 A public footpath from the village leads to and around the fort, although there is no public access to within the fort itself.

 The fortification was protected by three ditches and embankments, a stream and a marsh.
 It had an entrance on its Eastern flank.
-It is larger than than its better known counterpart, Uffington Castle, on the Ridgeway.
+It is larger than its better known counterpart, Uffington Castle, on the Ridgeway.
 The location may seem odd compared with the many hill forts however, it was strategically placed at the narrowest neck of land between the River Thames and the River Ock.
 In structure and unusual siting, it resembles nearby Hardwell Castle.
+Its current form may date from the latter part of the middle Iron Age, most probably from after 200 BC [ref W. Wintle 2013].

 Legend has it that the local inhabitants of Uffington Castle came to raid Cherbury Camp, where King Canute and his invading army were encamped.
 However, a young shepherd boy spotted them and blew his horn as a warning to the Danes.
 They are said to have consequently won the subsequent battle, which took place at the crossroads half-way between Charney Bassett and Buckland.
 The area became known as Gainfield as a result.
 The shepherd boy was granted all the land within the sound of his horn, around Pusey, as a reward for his vigilance.